HumanSignal/label-studio/docs/source/guide/comments_annotations.md

 - By default, you can see the comment section while annotating tasks.
 - Add a comment by clicking on the input field and then typing your comment.
 - Send the comment by clicking on the send (>) icon.
-- When you select a region, you cannot see the **Annotation History** or **Comments** sections in the **Details** panel.

-!!! note
-    Your comment will be displayed with the timestamp and avatar.

 #### Annotators

-As an **Annotator** in Label Studio UI, you can do the following:
+As an **Annotator**, you can do the following:

-- See when your comment has been resolved by others.
-- See comments by others that have been resolved.
+- See comments from your annotations and drafts.
-- Unable to resolve any comments.
+- Resolve your own comments.
-- See other people’s comments on your annotation if you have the required permission.

 #### Reviewers

-As a **Reviewer** in Label Studio UI, you can do the following:
+As a **Reviewer**, you can do the following:

 - See comments added by **Annotators** and other **Reviewers**.
 - Resolve your comments.